Going Beyond GIT in Salesforce DevOps

 However, today the role of a version control system in Salesforce is not limited to just helping you have backups, but also enable Salesforce developers to accelerate their deployment with enhanced efficiency and agility.
 And especially for big projects, where lack of versioning and code history, the multiple sources of truth and code overwrites, or the inability to roll back changes can be a major headache, it may do well for developers to look beyond GIT to address the issues.

 In fact, GIT was invented to solve one problem but ended up solving a different problem along the way.
 Although an industry-standard in Salesforce development, GIT can at times become extremely complex.
 So, for instance, while most version control systems can wrap up the list of commands in a page or two, the Pro GIT book is a mammoth 700+ long.
-So why should you as a Salesforce developer consider going beyond GIT?
+So why should you, as a Salesforce developer consider going beyond GIT and look towards Flosum?

 - Non-Salesforce Native Tool